-The most famous Luxury watches of all time as of 2020
+The most famous Rolex watches of all time as of 2021

 Sleek, elegant and sophisticated.
 The Rolex watch is synonymous with luxury and expense.
 On film and television, the brand has been used a myriad of times to convey the great wealth and suavity of the characters who wear it.
 The timepiece has become a part of modern culture.
 Because of its desirability and connections with prosperity and success, the Rolex will forever be linked to celebrity.
 The world’s biggest names have sported the watch.

 • Marlon Brando’s deranged officer wears a GMT-Master in the hot jungle in Apocalypse Now.